 In Maths, Algebra is one of the important branches.
-The concept of algebra is used to find the unknown variables or unknown quantity.
+The concept of algebra is used to find unknown variables or unknown quantities.
 The multiplication of algebraic expressions is a method of multiplying two given expressions consisting of variables and constants.
 Algebraic expression is an expression that is built by the combination of integer constants and variables.
-For example, 4xy + 9, in this expression x and y are variables whereas 4 and 9 are constants.
+For example, 4xy + 9, in this expression, x and y are variables, whereas 4 and 9 are constants.
 The value of an algebraic expression changes according to the value chosen for the variables of the expressions.

 If there are brackets given in any expression, then it should be simplified first.
-When there is no bracket present, then the algebraic expressions can also be solved by applying division and multiplication, and then addition and subtraction, similar to BODMAS rule.
+When there is no bracket present, then the algebraic expressions can also be solved by applying division and multiplication and then addition and subtraction, similar to the BODMAS rule.

-For a clear idea on this let us take an expression 2x+1.
-Now if x = 1, the value of expression would be 3.
-If x = 2 the value will be 5 and so on.
+For a clear idea on this, let us take the expression 2x+1.
+Now, if x = 1, the value of expression would be 3.
+If x = 2, the value will be 5 and so on.
 The value of the expression is dependent on the value of the variable.
-And if we have 2(x+1), then we will not get the same answer as we have got earlier.
+And if we have 2(x+1), then we will not get the same answer as we got earlier.
 Here, if we put x =1, then it gives 2(1+1) = 4.
 So, we can see the difference when we use brackets in expressions.

 Terms Used in Algebra